cyber-dojo-retired/inserter/docs/README.md

 ...0BA7E16149
 ...463748A0E8
 ...463748D943
-inserting duplicate katas into test-web-storer ...1F00C1BFC8
+inserting old katas into test-web-storer
+...1F00C1BFC8
 ...5A0F824303
 ...420B05BA0A